pforret/blog.splashing/_topic/city/istanbul.md

 ---
 # Istanbul

-Istanbul, formerly known as Constantinople, is the largest city in Turkey, serving as the country's  economic, cultural and historic hub.
-The city straddles the Bosporus strait, lying in both Europe and Asia, and has a population of over  15 million residents, comprising 19% of the population of Turkey.
-Istanbul is the most populous European city, and the world's 15th-largest city.
+Istanbul  is the largest city in Turkey, serving as the country's economic, cultural and historic  hub.
+The city straddles the Bosporus Strait, lying in both Europe and Asia, and has a population of over  15 million residents, comprising 19% of the population of Turkey.
+Istanbul is the most populous European city and the world's 15th largest city.
 The city was founded as Byzantium  in the 7th century BCE by Greek settlers from Megara.

 ## Unsplash photos